-As a representative of Nestlé, Luis Cantarell is a Board member of Osem Investments Ltd., Israel and Lactalis Nestlé Produits Frais S.A.S, France, a member of the Boards of Directors of Cereal Partners Worldwide S.A. and of Beverage Partners Worldwide S.A., Switzerland.
-In addition, he is a member of the Board of FoodDrinkEurope and of the Executive Board of Efficient Consumer Response (ECR) Europe and Association des Industries de Marque de l'Union Européenne (AIM) in Belgium.
+As a representative of Nestlé, Luis Cantarell is Chairman of Froneri Ltd. as well as a Board member of Lactalis Nestlé Produits Frais S.A.S, France, a member of the Boards of Directors of Cereal Partners Worldwide S.A. and of Beverage Partners Worldwide S.A., Switzerland.